 Position Summary: Friends of the Cheat is a nonprofit watershed association in Preston County, West Virginia working to restore, preserve, and promote the outstanding natural qualities of the Cheat River watershed since 1995 (www.cheat.org).
 In recent years, the organization has grown to a staff of 9 with active volunteer groups and diverse partners in government agencies, academic institutions, and a variety of business and non-profit stakeholders.

-Qualifications: Applicants should have a B.S. or Masters degree in science, engineering, or related degree, stream monitoring/field work experience, and project management experience.
-Knowledge of chemistry, acid mine drainage, water quality, field instruments and environmental issues is preferred.
-Other desired skills include proficiency in MS Office productivity software (especially Excel and Access), experience with ArcGIS and Google Earth, experience with procurement of contractors and contract management, budgeting and grant management experience and excellent oral and written communication skills.
+Qualifications: Knowledge of chemistry, acid mine drainage, water quality, field instruments and environmental issues is preferred.
+Other desired skills include proficiency in MS Office productivity software (especially Excel and Access), experience with ArcGIS and Google Earth.
 The ideal candidates will be highly motivated, well organized, able to work independently, enjoy being outside, working in a team atmosphere, and have a strong desire to contribute to the organization’s mission.
 A valid driver’s license is required.
 FOC will review applicant DMV records.

-Details: Full time salaried position ($30,000 – $39,000) with paid holidays, 15 paid personal days, and flexible work schedule; health insurance; company vehicle available for travel and field work; smart phone, tablet, new computers and updated productivity software provided.
-Anticipated start in May, date is negotiable.
-Limited funds may be available for partial reimbursement of relocation expenses.
+Details: The position will be full-time temporary for a 1 year period with potential for extension dependent on grant funding. $24,000 – $29,000 annual salary with paid holidays, 15 paid personal days, and flexible work schedule; health insurance; company vehicle available for travel and field work.
 Self-directed professional development is expected and supported.
-Potential exists for promotion and hiring of program assistant.
 Opportunity to work in a fast-pace energetic team setting.
 Area has excellent opportunities for outdoor recreation: hiking, biking, paddling, fishing.

-Application: E-mail cover letter, resume, and contact information for 3 references to Kevin Ryan (kevin at cheat.org) before April 3rd 2015 for full consideration.
-E-mail subject line should read “Program Manager Application”.
+Application: E-mail cover letter, resume, and contact information for 3 references to David Petry (firstname.lastname@example.org).
+E-mail subject line should read “Monitoring Coordinator Application”.
+Applications will be reviewed on a rolling basis.
+Position is open until filled.
 For more information about Friends of the Cheat, visit www.cheat.org.

 Local Non-Profit Seeks Media Specialist